 There are always those persons who are lost and need direction in or out of the hospital or to a doctor's office.
 I can read the expression on their face when they appear lost and ask, "How can I help you."

 I know I represent the hospital, so I try to be as observant and helpful to those I see in the lobby or on the patient floors.

 A couple of weeks ago, I had just arrived, logged in at the computer in the volunteer office and walked across the lobby to get the mail.
 I am always on the look out for those who need assistance - I watch for people who seem lost or upset or nervous.

 That Tuesday morning, I saw a woman sitting in one of the comfortable chairs in the atrium surrounded by a pool of spilled Pepsi on the floor.

 As I went over to greet her, she said, "I must have fallen asleep and knocked my Pepsi over."

 "I'll get someone to clean up."
-I went to the information desk to request someone from housekeeping to come.
-Meanwhile, I got one of those bright, yellow, plastic signs that I could set near the spill to warn people to be careful.
+I went to the information desk to request housekeeping to come.
+Meanwhile, I got one of those yellow plastic signs to set near the spill to warn people to be careful.

 "What kind of Pepsi do you drink?"
 I asked, waiting with her.
-She showed me the empty bottle.
+She showed me the empty, plastic bottles.

 "I'll be right back."
 I knew the cafeteria had the same kind of Pepsi she liked, so I purchased two bottles.

-Realizing I needed to check in at the chaplain's office, I handed her the bags with the two bottles of Pepsi and went on my way carrying with me her face of gratitude.
+Realizing, I needed to check in at the chaplain's office, I handed her the bag with the bottles and went on my way, carrying with me her face of gratitude.